Objectives and Key Results (OKRs)

 - Boost social media engagement by 30%

-Embed OKR visualizations in team TV screens or internal portals
+- Embed OKR visualizations in team dashboards, TV screens, or internal portals so progress stays visible

 Related terms